 At Lurie Children’s, a multidisciplinary team including Dr. Lindgren, Dr. Craig Langman, Head of the Division of Kidney Diseases, and others work together to provide comprehensive care to patients with complex kidney conditions like Miguel’s.
 The team found medication and dietary changes that would help prevent Miguel’s body from forming more stones.

 After these successful efforts, Maria got the best news yet: Miguel wouldn’t need another extensive surgery.

 “Before we got to Lurie Children’s, every doctor’s appointment meant scheduling a new surgery,” Maria said.
 “Dr. Lindgren’s care and concern gave our family comfort and peace after many worried nights with no sleep.”

-Miguel, now 5, continues to see nephrologists, or kidney specialists, at Lurie Children’s a few time a year.
+Miguel, now 5, continues to see nephrologists at Lurie Children’s a few times a year.
 Since his surgery with Dr. Lindgren, he hasn’t developed any new kidney stones.

 “People see him and can’t believe everything he’s been through,” said Maria.
 “I am so thankful Lurie Children’s could help him.”